 The Goodwin College Appeals Board (GCAB) is the final arbiter of all financial aid issues, including the Record Resolution Committee (RRC); academic issues, including grade appeals; and conduct issues, including issues regarding Title IX, ADA, and Section 504.
-The members of the Appeals Board shall be the Provost, who will serve as Chair, the Vice President for Physical Facilities and Information and Technology, and the Dean of Students.
-It will also include one Program Director or Department Chair and one faculty member who will each be appointed by the President for a term of one year.
+The Appeals Board shall be chaired by the Provost and shall include appropriate members from senior leadership and faculty.